Kalissaac/ocfdocs/internal/docs/operatingrules/bylaws.md

 12. Deputy Site Managers

-13. Deputy Site Managers shall be appointed and removed by the Site Manager, subject to the OCF Decision Making Process.
+   1. Deputy Site Managers shall be appointed and removed by the Site Manager, subject to the OCF Decision Making Process.

-14. Deputy Site Managers shall assist the Site Manager with his or her duties.
+   2. Deputy Site Managers shall assist the Site Manager with their duties.

-15. The term of office of a Deputy Site Manager shall expire at the beginning of a new term of a Site Manager.
+   3. The term of office of a Deputy Site Manager shall expire at the beginning of a new term of a Site Manager.

-16. [Repealed]
+   4. [Repealed]

-17. Officers
+13. Officers

-18. All Cabinet members shall be Officers of the Open Computing Facility.
+   1. All Cabinet members shall be Officers of the Open Computing Facility.

-19. Any non-Director member who attends a Board meeting can request to be appointed as a Director at that meeting.
+14. Any non-Director member who attends a Board meeting can request to be appointed as a Director at that meeting.
 In that case, they shall be automatically appointed unless at the same meeting a Director moves for a vote on their appointment, in which case the candidate will be appointed unless more than three-fifths of Directors present vote against their appointment.

-20. The Board of Directors may select and recall a Faculty Sponsor for the OCF.
+15. The Board of Directors may select and recall a Faculty Sponsor for the OCF.

-21. During the final meeting of each Fall and Spring semester, each Director will be asked to confirm their ability to serve as a Director during the following Fall semester or Spring semester.
+16. During the final meeting of each Fall and Spring semester, each Director will be asked to confirm their ability to serve as a Director during the following Fall semester or Spring semester.
 Directors who do not confirm or are not present will be removed from the Board.

-22. Any director who is banned from the OCF or has their account disabled due to misuse will be removed from the board and is not eligible for membership on the Board of Directors.
+17. Any director who is banned from the OCF or has their account disabled due to misuse will be removed from the board and is not eligible for membership on the Board of Directors.

-23. Committees
+18. Committees

-    1. The Board of Directors includes the following permanent committees:
+    1. The Board of Directors includes the following permanent committees in no particular order:

-       1. The University Affairs Committee manages relationships between the OCF and other entities within UC Berkeley, such as the ASUC, the Graduate Assembly, the LEAD Center, the ASUC Student Union, IST, and other campus administrators and student organizations.

-       2. The Internal Committee promotes the interests of staff within the OCF and empowers staff to make meaningful contributions to the OCF.
+       1. The Internal Committee promotes the interests of staff within the OCF and empowers staff to make meaningful contributions to the OCF, including training and onboarding.
+The Internal Committee is responsible for communicating with staff members.

-       3. The Industry and Alumni Relations Committee manages relationships with companies, OCF alumni, and other individuals or groups that are external to UC Berkeley.
+       2. The External Committee promotes OCF services and events to the broader campus community as appropriate, and manages relationships with companies, OCF alumni, and other individuals or groups that are external to UC Berkeley, and manages OCF public relations and image.

-       4. The Finance Committee oversees the finances of the OCF and ensures that the OCF is adequately funded.
+       3. The Finance Committee oversees the finances of the OCF and  ensures that the OCF is adequately funded.
+The Finance Committee should also routinely explore funding opportunities.

-       5. The Communication Committee keeps OCF staff up to date with happenings in the organization and promotes OCF services and events to the broader campus community as appropriate.

-       6. The DeCal Committee runs the Linux System Administration DeCal.
+       4. The DeCal Committee runs the Linux System Administration DeCal.

     2. Additional committees may be established on an ad-hoc basis by the OCF Decision Making Process.